kbseah/ppsdb-utils/README.md

 Robotic underlings for various chores on PPSDB

+To install dependencies:

+* Create and activate a Python virtual environment
+* Install dependencies with `pip install -r requirements.txt`

+Usage of scripts is documented with `--help` argument.

 Sequence of running the scripts:

 * get_dois_not_in_refs.py -- Run this first, create reference items in Wikidata with Scholia or SourceMD if necessary